By Chris Carmichael

 Even though you’re going to go harder during a shorter ride, you will be able to recover more quickly from that session compared to a much longer ride.
 Your overall kilojoule count will be lower.
 You’re going to be able to replenish your hydration status and caloric expenditure more easily, and you’ll be more functional for the remainder of your day (a valid concern for amateur athletes who have a long list of things to accomplish on weekend days).
 Of course, this is not always the case.
 You could go ballistic for 3 hours and come back as shattered as you might be from a more moderate 6-hr ride.
 You could suffer from heat stress and hydration issues in a hard 3-hr session, too.
 But in most typical cases, the shorter sessions are easier to recover from.
 This means your ride the next day can also be a high-quality training session.

-Shorter rides are just as effective for improving power and speed
+Shorter rides are effective for improving power and speed

-If your goal is to get ready for a great performance at a goal event, only do as much work as you need to do.
-It has been proven time and again that improved power at aerobic, lactate threshold, and VO2 max intensities can be accomplished as effectively with relatively short rides compared to longer “epic” rides.
+If your goal is to get ready for a great performance at a goal event or in pursuit of a personal goal, only do as much work as you need to do.
+Extra work at ineffective intensities just add fatigue, which you have to recover from before you can train effectively again.
+It has been proven time and again that improved power at aerobic, lactate threshold, and VO2 max intensities can be accomplished with relatively short rides that include intervals to accumulate time-at-intensity.
+Particularly for higher intensities (lactate threshold and above), the maximum time an athlete can ride effectively at a given effort level is limited, and once you have maxed out that time, the goal of the workout is accomplished and you can be done.
 Improving lactate threshold power will make your performance in long – even ultradistance – events better.
 As I’ll explain below, the long training sessions are necessary, but for a different reason.

 One Long Ride

-The fact you can develop the fitness for great performances in long-distance/duration events with shorter rides doesn’t mean I think you should avoid huge rides.
+The fact you can develop the fitness for great performances in long-distance/duration events with shorter rides doesn’t mean you should avoid huge rides.
 Not only is the all-day ride a big part of the reason we love cycling, it is also a necessary component of training for big events.
-It’s just that while there are some performance fitness benefits from long rides, they are similar to those from shorter rides and they aren’t the most important training benefits of those 6-hour rides.
+It’s just that while there are some physiological benefits from long rides, they are similar to those from shorter rides and they aren’t the most important training benefits of those 6-hour rides anyway.

 One of the biggest benefits to your 6-hour ride is the opportunity to test and hone your nutrition and hydration strategies.
-You can make some pretty big mistakes in a 3-hour ride and get away with it.
+You can make some pretty big mistakes in a 3-hour ride (or a one-hour ride) and get away with it.
 Those mistakes will be a lot more noticeable and detrimental when you go long.
-If you’re preparing for a really long event (100-mile MTB race, Ironman, Gran Fondo, Dirty Kanza 200, etc.), it is crucial to learn what foods work for you several hours in.
+If you’re preparing for a really long goal (100-mile MTB race, long course triathlon, gran fondo, gravel race, etc.), it is crucial to learn what foods work for you several hours in.
 Just as important, you need to learn how to eat and drink in the first 3 hours when you’re going to be on the bike for another 3-6 hours after that!
 You can’t learn that in the shorter training sessions.

 Bike Fit and Contact Points